William Tippett and Ann (Nancy) Bettinson

 St Columb is inland so even fishing and smuggling are out.
 No local mines either?
 It is interesting to note that around the same time the Farr daughters were able to get domestic service jobs in rich peoples houses. in the east.

-So the Tippetts would have had a tough time, all summed up by Willian dying as a pauper in 1860
+So the Tippetts would have had a tough time, all summed up by Willian dying as a pauper in 1860, The son Richard was transported to WA and seems to have prospered.
+See Below

 William (1786-1860) and Nancy (1788-1844)